SimonFairbairn/VTAInAppPurchases/README.md

-	productIcon				(optional) A local or remote URL of the product's icon image featuredImage			(optional) A local or remote URL pointing to a large product image hosted					(optional) A BOOL indicating whether the additional content is hosted by Apple or is contained within the bundle.
+	productIcon				(optional) A local or remote URL of the product's icon image featuredImage			(optional) A local or remote URL pointing to a large product image hosted					(optional) A BOOL indicating whether the additional content is hosted by Apple or is contained within the bundle. childProducts           (optional) An array of non-consumable product identifiers that will be automatically unlocked when this one is.
+Good for multipacks or "buy all" IAPs.

 4) In your app delegate (or wherever you want to start loading products), call `[[YOURAPPInAppPurchases sharedInstance] loadProducts];` on the shared instance.